raspberrypilearning/talk-like-a-pirate/worksheet.md

   ![Hello converted to ahoy](images/ahoy-there.png)

 1. Now see if you can add more lines of code like this to replace other words with more piratical versions.
-For example, pirates say "yer" instead of "you", avast "avast" instead of "stop".
+For example, pirates say "yer" instead of "you", and "avast" instead of "stop".
 Try looking for pirate speak websites to find out other pirate word substitutions to experiment with!
 Use the same code, but put in the word you want to find, and the pirate equivalent you want to replace it with.

 ## Using regular expressions to alter words